MuGdxy/MuCplGen/README.md

 - relation operator
 - ...

-we just ask `EasyScanner` to recoginze number and arithmetic operator for us.
+we just ask `EasyScanner` to recognize number and arithmetic operator for us.

 ```cpp
 int main()